 + Do you offer private instruction?

 Group classes are highly recommended.
 However, if you are unable to schedule a group class and prefer an in-person class, private coaching sessions are available on a limited basis.
 Birth Matters NYC offers in-home classes in NYC's 5 boroughs (travel fee applies) as well as in Lisa's welcoming, comfortable living room classroom in Astoria.
 Contact Lisa for info.

 + Will my health insurance pay for classes, or can I use pre-tax FSA funds to cover it?

 Some health insurance may reimburse for childbirth classes; inquire with your provider.
 Or, if you or your partner has a flexible/health spending account (FSA/HSA), childbirth class should be a reimbursable expense (check your current benefits to confirm this).
-We are happy to provide you with a written receipt that can be submitted to your insurer upon request; please ask your insurer what details need to be provided (policies vary) and then contact Lisa to request the necessary documentation once you have registered for class.
+We are happy to provide you with a written receipt that can be submitted to your insurer upon request; please ask your insurer what details need to be provided (as policies vary) and then contact Lisa to request the necessary documentation once you have registered for class.

 + What is the best way to contact you?